alexisflesch/mathquest/app/plan.md

 3. **Phase 3**: Removed conflicting CSS transitions to fix drag animation jumping

 **Result**: Smooth drag/resize UX with no flickering or interruptions, even during active timer updates.

+## 📋 DOCUMENTATION CREATED
+**Complete optimization pattern documented** in `/docs/guides/RERENDER_OPTIMIZATION_PATTERN.md`

+This pattern can now be applied to:
+- ✅ Teacher Projection Page (completed)
+- ⏳ Teacher Dashboard Page (future)
+- ⏳ Live Quiz Pages (future)

+The documentation includes:
+- ✅ Complete technical solution with code examples
+- ✅ Root cause analysis and fixes
+- ✅ Implementation checklist for other pages
+- ✅ Performance metrics and testing strategy
+- ✅ Common pitfalls to avoid
 1. Start the frontend development server
 2. Navigate to a teacher projection page with an active timer
 3. Test drag operations on all components: